jhipster/generator-jhipster-ionic/README.md

 Add another claim, name it `given_name`, include it in the access token, use `Expression` in the value type, and set the value to `user.firstName`.
 Optionally, include it in the `profile` scope.
 Perform the same actions to create a `family_name` claim and use expression `user.lastName`.

-### iOS
+## iOS

-Generate a native project with the following commands:
+Generate a native iOS project with the following commands:

 ```
 ionic build